Lake Superior and Ishpeming 33: Preservation

 In 1963, the railroad sold eleven of their 2-8-0s, as well as some of their passenger cars, to former LS&I employee John A. Zerbal, who founded the Marquette and Huron Mountain Tourist Railroad.
 He had plans to operate all the steam locomotives he had purchased to help provide intensive services at a resort complex he had planned to serve.
 However, there are no known records of No. 33 pulling any trains for that railroad.
 Only three of the SC-4s, Numbers 19, 22, and 23, were ever known to pull tourist trains there between Marquette and Big Bay.
 Instead, No. 33 sat idle until 1965, when the locomotive was purchased by Frank L. McCauley, Ted Goodman, and Jerry Ballard, whom also had plans to create a tourist railroad.
 At first, it was planned to be called the "Salt Creek Railroad", as they wanted to operate it over Ex-Detroit, Toledo and Ironton trackage that lead to Wellston, Ohio.
 However, the trackage was already ripped up before details of the line could be finalized.
-In 1968, they decided to change the name of the planned operation to the Hocking Valley Scenic Railway right after purchasing the Monday Creek line.
+In 1968, they decided to change the name of the planned operation to the Hocking Valley Scenic Railway (HVSR) right after purchasing the Monday Creek line.

-No. 33 was moved to the Chesapeake and Ohio's Parson Yard roundhouse to begin restoration work, which included the removal of the booster trucks from the tender, and in 1972, No. 33 was fired up and moved under its own power for the first time in ten years.
+No. 33 was moved to the Chesapeake and Ohio's (C&O) Parson Yard roundhouse to begin restoration work, which included the removal of the booster trucks from the tender, and in 1972, No. 33 was fired up and moved under its own power for the first time in ten years.
 It also pulled the HVSR's first train between Jackson and Oak Hill.
 In August the following year, No. 33 pulled a special excursion for the town of Jackson's centennial celebration.
 In 1976, the HVSR purchased their own enginehouse in Nelsonville, so No. 33 could be stored on their own property.
 In 1983, however, the Monday Creek short line was ripped up, but not before the HVSR moved their property, including No. 33, to the former C&O Armitage Subdivision remnant south of Nelsonville.
 Now, the HVSR lies between Nelsonville and Logan, and while being joined by a small fleet of diesel locomotives, No. 33 resumed in excursion service on HVSR's new trackage.
 However, No. 33's excursion career on the HVSR wouldn't last any longer; in 1995, the HVSR lost its original engine house as the land it stood on was purchased by another owner.
-In addition, the Federal Railroad Administration (FRA) introduced new federal boiler regulations and inspections for active steam locomotives after a recent incident from the Gettysburg Railroad of Pennsylvania.
+In addition, the Federal Railroad Administration (FRA) introduced new federal boiler regulations and inspections for active steam locomotives after a recent incident from the Gettysburg Railroad (GETY) of Pennsylvania.
 Without proper facility to perform the required overhaul, No. 33 was retired from the HVSR by the end of 1996, and it remained sidelined for the next seven years.